JRay87/JRay87.github.io-reading-notes-/201/class-06.md

 >
 >`})`

-This second step creates a new variable "coLead", assigns it the objects and values of 'lead', and mutates the value for object 'name' to 'Paul McCartney'
+This second step creates a new variable "coLead", assigns it the same properties (*keys and values*) of 'lead', and mutates the value for object 'name' to 'Paul McCartney'

 >`console.log(lead, coLead)`